Heck-R/HeckR_ClipLog/README.md

 - **Win + Alt + \<Any number\>**: Instantly paste the clip from the history without changing the content on the clipboard ([note](#Instant-paste-delay))

+While the default purpose of the history is what its name suggests (containing the history), there are a few other ways available to add clips to the history

+- **Win + Shift + Enter**: A small window pops up, where you can enter some text you wish to save to the history.
+If you press the OK button, the text will be copied to the clipboard and will be saved to the history.
+(Note, that there is no autosave, thus the content inside the windows will only be saved if you press the OK button)
+- **Win + Shift + \<Any number\>**: Add the quickClip indexed with the pressed number (if it exists) to the history and put it on the clipboard

 It is also possible to delete clips from the history, which can be useful in case there is some sensitive data on them, or a few large clips take up too much space etc. When a clip in the history gets deleted all of the older clips' indexes become one less.
 This also applies to the selected clip
 ___For example___: if we delete index 2, the old index 3 will become the new index 2, the old index 4 will become the new index 3 and so on...